 Valid invoices are a must for reclaiming VAT.
 These can be paper or electronic, but your company must keep copies of all the sales invoices it issued, even if they were canceled or issued by mistake.
 You should also keep all purchased invoices from the items you buy to make sure you take advantage of foreign VAT recovery as well.

 Invalid invoices, as well as pro-forma invoices, payment requests and such cannot be used for tax return purposes!
 A valid invoice must contain certain information depending on your jurisdiction and the type of invoice you are using (full, simplified, modified).

 It gets yet more complicated with foreign VAT reclaim, especially if you issue VAT invoices in a foreign currency and/or language.
 As a general rule, you must provide a translation of any invoice included in your company’s VAT return upon request from tax authorities.
 You should also know the procedure of converting currencies for reporting, and be aware that exchange rates are subject to change.

 Automating VAT Documentation

 Although it is the end customer who bears the burden of paying VAT, it is businesses that administer it.
 This means continuous updates to your processes and procedures to comply with the tax laws as they change.
 This includes issuing valid invoices with correct tax rates that are subject to change, calculating the correct amount of deductibles, meeting the deadlines, and keeping all your records accurately and completely.

 Managing VAT documentation, as well as keeping track of all the novelties and nuances in tax legislation, are extremely labor-intensive and not a cost-effective process at all.
-A VAT Manager spends at least 50% of his time on just gathering data!
+Those responsible for VAT management spend at least 50% of his time on just gathering data!
 What’s worse, with all the effort put into it, reclaiming VAT using manual processes still lacks transparency within your organization and result in zero visibility and missing out on opportunities to optimize your tax burden.